charkour/zundo/packages/zundo/README.md

 #### **Prevent unchanged states to be stored**

-`equality?: (a: State, b: State) => boolean`
+`equality?: (a: TState, b: TState) => boolean`

 For performance reasons, you may want to use a custom `equality` function to determine when a state change should be tracked.
 You can write your own or use something like `lodash/deepEqual` or `zustand/shallow`.
 By default, all state changes to your store are tracked.

 ```tsx
 import shallow from 'zustand/shallow'